QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Visualization of Network Evolution

-To gain a more intuitive understanding of the process of product adoption spreading in social networks, I created a series of network graphs to visualize the time evolution of agent activations.
+To gain a more intuitive understanding of the process of product adoption spreading in social networks, we created a series of network graphs to visualize the time evolution of agent activations.
 These networks (@label:network_graph) were generated by the NetworkX library and visualized with igraph.
 In these graphs, nodes represent individual agents and edges represent social connections